aws-samples/aws-cloudhsm-cloudformation-template/README.md

 The CloudFormation template currently supports a limited number of template parameters that can be applied via CloudFormation stack updates.
 See [CloudFormation Template Parameters](#cloudformation-template-parameters) for the stack parameters that can be updated.

-You should also be able to modify most of the resources contained in the CloudFormation template and be able to apply those modification via stack updates.
+You should also be able to modify most of the resources contained in the CloudFormation template and apply those modifications via stack updates.

 ## Monitoring and Managing the Resources